New World Treasures

 the Mexico mint as their production ceased in 1733.

-Supplied with the original
+Supplied with both the original pamphlet form style certificate of

 |